Harsh-2002/Sona/README.md

 - **Internet Connection** - For API calls and YouTube downloads
 - **Storage Space** - For temporary audio files and transcripts

 The installer automatically handles dependencies like `yt-dlp` and `FFmpeg` for you.
+After installation, run `sona install` to set up the required dependencies for your platform.

 ## 🏗️ How Sona Works